Thoralf Skolem: Mathematics

-Skolem published around 180 papers on Diophantine equations, group theory, lattice theory, and most of all, set theory and mathematical logic.
+Skolem published around 180 papers on Diophantine equations, group theory, lattice theory, and, set theory and mathematical logic, with some 50 papers in the last two topics.
 He mostly published in Norwegian journals with limited international circulation, so that his results were occasionally rediscovered by others.
 An example is the Skolem–Noether theorem, characterizing the automorphisms of simple algebras.
 Skolem published a proof in 1927, but Emmy Noether independently rediscovered it a few years later.

 Skolem was among the first to write on lattices.
 In 1912, he was the first to describe a free distributive lattice generated by n elements.
 In 1919, he showed that every implicative lattice (now also called a Skolem lattice) is distributive and, as a partial converse, that every finite distributive lattice is implicative.
-After these results were rediscovered by others, Skolem published a 1936 paper "Über gewisse 'Verbände' oder 'Lattices'" in German, surveying his earlier work in lattice theory.
+Skolem in these works used the terminology of Ernst Schröder's algebraic logic with the effect that his results were not understood.
+By 1919, he had defined Heyting algebras under the name Gruppenkalkül and established its basic properties, thus anticipating intuitionistic propositional logic.
+After some of his results were rediscovered by others, Skolem published a 1936 paper "Über gewisse 'Verbände' oder 'Lattices'" in German, surveying his earlier work in lattice theory, but this paper was not well received by those whose work he had anticipated.
+It was found out in the early 1990's that Skolem's paper of 1920, with the enormously long title Logisch-kombinatorische Untersuchungen über die Erfüllbarkeit oder Beweisbarkeit mathematischer Sätze, nebst einem Theorem über dichte Mengen, contained a polynomial-time decision method for the word problem for freely generated lattices, a result otherwise known only since 1988.

 Skolem was a pioneer model theorist.
-In 1920, he greatly simplified the proof of a theorem Leopold Löwenheim first proved in 1915, resulting in the Löwenheim–Skolem theorem, which states that if a countable first-order theory has an infinite model, then it has a countable model.
+In 1920, in the mentioned long-titled article, he greatly simplified the proof of a theorem Leopold Löwenheim first proved in 1915, resulting in the Löwenheim–Skolem theorem, which states that if a countable first-order theory has an infinite model, then it has a countable model.
 His 1920 proof employed the axiom of choice, but he later (1922 and 1928) gave proofs using Kőnig's lemma in place of that axiom.
 It is notable that Skolem, like Löwenheim, wrote on mathematical logic and set theory employing the notation of his fellow pioneering model theorists Charles Sanders Peirce and Ernst Schröder, including Π, Σ as variable-binding quantifiers, in contrast to the notations of Peano, Principia Mathematica, and Principles of Mathematical Logic.
-Skolem (1934) pioneered the construction of non-standard models of arithmetic and set theory.